Yiming1220/Effect-of-Different-Forms-of-Capital-Assistance-on-the-Performance-of-Microenterprises/README.md

 ## Statement of LLM Usage

 Part of the code and analysis were completed with the help of ChatGPT.
 ChatGPT also provided some hints and explanations of our research as references.
-The entire chat history is available in https://github.com/Yiming1220/Effect-of-Different-Forms-of-Capital-Assistance-on-the-Performance-of-Microenterprises/blob/main/LLM
+The entire chat history is available in llm